 As first-time parents, you are likely to be assailed with endless advice and stories about child rearing.
 The main challenge is distinguishing between the truths and the myths.
 While it is a fact that no two babies, births or pregnancies are entirely alike, it is easy for first-time parents to fall victim to misconceptions related to parenting somewhere down the road.
-As if being new parents and the stress that comes with it wasn’t enough!
+As if being new parents and the stress that comes with that wasn’t enough!

 It is important to start integrating self-care skills in your child’s life at a young age.
 And what better way to teach them to care for themselves than by example?
 Be a whole person for your child—a person with wisdom, hobbies, love, adventure, friends and interests!
 They should be your joy; your joy shouldn’t completely depend on them!

-Parenting Will Come Naturally to You
+Myth #2: Parenting Will Come Naturally to You

-Your Baby Is Too Young to Understand Your Emotions
+Myth #3: Your Baby Is Too Young to Understand Your Emotions

 Your actions and reactions can have a great impact on your baby.
 Infants notice facial expressions and react to them in a very basic manner.
 They start looking for cues from their caregivers on how to react to the things happening around them.
 This behavior is known as social referencing.

-Holding Your Baby Too Often Will Spoil Them
+Myth #4: Holding Your Baby Too Often Will Spoil Them

 Do you constantly hear people telling you that snuggling with and holding your adorable newborn too much will make them a spoiled and difficult child?
 Well, as we said earlier, don’t believe everything you hear!
 There is no such thing as being held or hugged too much.

-Every Bad Behavior Should Follow Harsh Consequences
+Myth #5: Every Act of Bad Behavior Should Be Followed By Harsh Consequences

-Babies Only Cry When They are Hungry, Sick, Injured or Tired
+Myth #6: Babies Only Cry When They are Hungry, Sick, Injured or Tired

-Your Parental Instincts are Always Reliable.
+Myth #7: Your Parental Instincts Are Always Reliable